Xippo/tgm_gce/Documentation.tmpl/Configuration/Index.rst

 Costumer E-Mail template
 ^^^^^^^^^^^^^^^^^^^^^^^^
-You will find the Costumer E-Mail template under Templates/nameOfTheForm/Customer.
+You will find the costumer E-Mail template under Templates/nameOfTheForm/Customer.
 Here you have the fluid object "{formEntrys}" here are stored all the data from the form.
 If you need one for the default form you have to add it.

 Activate Costumer E-Mail
 ^^^^^^^^^^^^^^^^^^^^^^^^
-To enable the Costumer E-mail you have to activate the checkbox in the typoscriot constants "Send confirmation to the costumer" and your from must have a field with the name email
+To enable the costumer E-Mail you have to activate the checkbox in the typoscript constants "Send confirmation to the costumer" and your from must have a field with the name email

 .. _configuration-addCustomForm: